AsmaKarakra/url-shortner-tool/readme.md

 A Flask-based URL shortener service designed to offer functionalities for shortening URLs, redirecting to original URLs via short links, and tracking URL access statistics.

-## System Overview

-Developed with Flask and utilizing extensions like Flask-Migrate and Flask-Caching, this application supports both development and production environments, configurable via a `.env` file.

 ## Features

 - **URL Shortening**: Generate a short, unique alias for a given URL.